Anxiety and Panic Disorders in Canada: Symptoms, Causes, and Why Rates are Rising

 The primary symptoms are directly linked to the activation of the sympathetic nervous system (the "fight-or-flight" response) and include:

-Extreme and Dissociative Symptoms
+Extreme Neurological and Dissociative Symptoms

 The panic response is highly variable and can lead to complex neurological and sensory symptoms that are often missed in mainstream descriptions.
 These symptoms occur because hyperventilation and extreme adrenaline cause blood vessel constriction (vasoconstriction), reducing blood flow to the extremities and the brain's non-essential areas: